-Oscar-winning director Roman Polanski is seeking assurances that he won’t face additional jail time if he returns to the US to close out his 1977 child sex case involving a 13-year-old girl.
+Polanski had sought assurances that he wouldn't face additional jail time if he returns to the US for his 1977 child sex case involving a 13-year-old girl.

 Polanski had originally been indicted on six felony counts until agreeing to plead guilty.

 He was ordered to undergo a 90-day evaluation, but was released after 42 days when officials recommended that he no longer be incarcerated.
 Then, after public uproar ensued, the judge in the case said he planned to send the Rosemary's Baby director back to jail.

 In March, his attorney Harland Braun asked the court to rule that the 83-year-old director has already served more than 10 months, including 300 days of house arrest in Switzerland, which is close the 12-month sentence he would have got under the penal code in the 1970s.
 At the time, Braun also noted that the victim in the case has said she doesn't want Polanski to serve more time.

 But Superior Court Judge Scott Gordon said Monday he would not make any ruling on Polanski's fate while he continues to remain a fugitive.